9 Bridges to GIS software

 Create two overlapping polygons (

-poly_2) with the help of the sf-package (see chapter 2).
-Calculate the intersection using:
+poly_2) with the help of the sf-package (see Chapter 2).

 - RQGIS, RSAGA and rgrass7